2401lucas/CPP-MT-JobStealing/README.md

 ### Performance Notes

--Designed for CPU-bound workloads with many small, independent tasks.
+- Designed for CPU-bound workloads with many small, independent tasks.

--Scales well up to N threads on systems with minimal contention.
+- Scales well up to N threads on systems with minimal contention.

--Consider using batch submission for improved locality and reduced contention.
+- Batch submission should be used for improved locality and reduced contention.